saisandeepvaddi/how-to-create-web-terminals/ARTICLE.md

     // Add a "data" event listener.
     this.ptyProcess.on("data", data => {
-      // Whenever terminal generates any data, send that output to socket.io client to display on UI this.sendToClient(data);
+      // Whenever terminal generates any data, send that output to socket.io client this.sendToClient(data);
     });
   }

   /**
    * Use this function to send in the input to Pseudo Terminal process.
-   * @param {*} data Input from user like command sent from terminal UI */
+   * @param {*} data Input from user like a command sent from terminal UI */

   write(data) {